- Strategies

 Sustainability Policy

-- Prudent and Comprehensive Risk Management covering significant issues in both the short and long term while keeping abreast of situations and assessing business opportunities resulting from changing economic, social and environmental conditions,
+- Prudent and Comprehensive Risk Management covering significant issues in both the short and long term while keeping abreast of situations and assessing business opportunities resulting from changing economic, social and environmental conditions.

-- Good Corporate Governance, and
+- Good Corporate Governance.

-Approaches to Stakeholder Engagement
+Building Stakeholder Engagement

 Steps of Materiality Issues Assessment